Izabella Alvarez

 Izabella Alvarez (born March 1, 2004) is an American actress known for her roles in television shows such as Shameless, Westworld, and Walk the Prank.
 She plays Vera in the Disney+ film Magic Camp.
-Her most recent role is the voice of Ronalda "Ronnie Anne" Santiago in the Nickelodeon animated series The Loud House, its 2021 film, and its spin-off installment, The Casagrandes.
+Her most recent role is the voice of Ronalda "Ronnie Anne" Santiago in the Nickelodeon animated series The Loud House, its spin-off installment, The Casagrandes, as well as their respective films, The Loud House Movie (2021) and The Casagrandes Movie (2024).

 Career

-Alvarez began acting at the age of six.
+Alvarez began acting at the age of six in 2010.
 Her first role was in a retail television commercial with her family.
 Since that time, she has played roles for film and television.

 Her first recurring role was that of Sarah in Season 4 of Shameless.
 Alvarez was cast as a regular in the 2017 made-for-television film Raised by Wolves where she played Dolly Gabel, the daughter of Sheila Gabel (Georgia King).
 She is also cast as Vera in the 2020 film Magic Camp.

 Additional recurring roles include on Splitting Up Together, Westworld, and Walk the Prank.

 In 2019, Alvarez provided the voice of Ronalda "Ronnie Anne" Santiago in The Loud House and its spin-off series The Casagrandes where the role was previously voiced by Breanna Yde.